instana/nodejs/packages/aws-lambda/lambdas/README.md

 ### Initial Setup

 To set up the demo initially for a new AWS account, go to https://us-east-2.console.aws.amazon.com/lambda/home?region=us-east-2#/functions (link might be different depending on the region you want to deploy to).
 Create four Lambda functions with the names from the list below.
 Choose the `Node.js 10` runtime.
-Each function will need the `INSTANA_URL` and `INSTANA_KEY` environment variable as outlined in our documentation.
+Each function will need the `INSTANA_ENDPOINT_URL` and `INSTANA_AGENT_KEY` environment variable as outlined in our documentation.
 Some functions need additional environment variables to know where to reach the other components they talk to.

 * `demo-cloudwatch-events-processor`
     * `RDS_HOSTNAME` (mandatory)